 The Sheriff's Operations Center supports all divisions of the Sheriff's Office and operates one of the largest law enforcement/medical/fire dispatch 911 centers in Michigan.
-The Sheriff’s Operations Center staff is comprised of a Chief of Communications, a QA Supervisor Medical/Fire, a QA Supervisor Law Enforcement, five Sergeants, five Dispatch Shift Leaders, fifty-eight Dispatch Specialists, two Warrant Clerks, and one Office Assistant.
+The Sheriff’s Operations Center staff is comprised of a Chief of Communications, two QA Supervisors (Medical/Fire and Law Enforcement), five Sergeants, five Dispatch Shift Leaders, fifty-eight Dispatch Specialists, two Warrant Clerks and one Office Assistant.

 The Sheriff’s Operations Center provides all emergency and non-emergency call-taking and dispatching for the Oakland County Sheriff’s Office, seven local law enforcement agencies, and eighteen local fire/EMS agencies.
 Call-taking and dispatching is also provided for Oakland County Animal Control after regular business hours.
 Every Dispatch Specialist is fully trained and certified in Emergency Medical Dispatch (EMD), Emergency Fire Dispatch (EFD), and Emergency Police Dispatch (EPD) and credentialed through the International Academies of Emergency Dispatch (IAED-Priority Dispatch).

 The Oakland County Sheriff’s Office Operations Center serves as the "default call center" for the entire County.
 This means that if the phone company is unsure about which dispatch center to send a call, it is automatically routed to the Oakland County Sheriff's Operations Center.
 Upon receiving these calls, a staff member determines the location of the emergency and transfers the call to the appropriate law enforcement or fire agency.
 This process has proven to be a quick, efficient and seamless solution for handling these 911 emergencies.

 The Sheriff’s Operation center is equipped to provide assistance to other area 911 centers if a center is unable to operate due to a situation such as phone outages, etc. During those emergencies, the Sheriff’s Office center is designed to accept re-routed 911 calls from those affected areas.